sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/server-side.md

 ## Limitations

 This feature is experimental.
-In particular, it comes with limitations:
+In particular, it comes with the following limitations, that we plan to resolve before GA.

 - Server-side Batch Changes is only available for self-hosted deployments.
 It is not available on Sourcegraph Cloud and on managed instances.
 - Only site admins can run batch changes server-side.